5 areas to avoid in Berlin if you want to live there

 Here’re some tips to keep you safe in Berlin:

-• Make sure to double lock your doors and close your windows when you leave your house.
+• Make sure to lock your doors and close your windows when you leave your house.
 Consider getting a second lock if you don’t have one yet.
 But check with your landlord first.

 • Don’t forget about your safety as a tenant; get familiar with German tenant laws before signing the contract.